chaofengqing/chao_lab/content/publication/others1/index.md

 ---

 I was not directly involved in preparing the report.
 But one of my research papers was included as a section (_Section 5 Estimates by sex, pp 8--10_) in this report by the [UN Inter-agency Group for Child Mortality Estimation (UN IGME)](https://childmortality.org/).
-This is an example of how my research finds its application in real life and helps with policy making and strategic planning.
+This is an example of how my research finds its application in real life and helps with policymaking and strategic planning.